ansible/ansible/docs/docsite/rst/user_guide/intro_bsd.rst

 FreeBSD packages and ports
 """"""""""""""""""""""""""

 In FreeBSD, there is no guarantee that either ``/usr/local/bin/python`` executable file or a link to an executable file is installed by default.
-The best practice for a remote host, with respect to Ansible, is to install at least the Python version supported by Ansible, e.g. ``lang/python38``, and both ``lang/python3`` and ``lang/python``.
-Quoting from */usr/ports/lang/python3/pkg-descr*
+The best practice for a remote host, with respect to Ansible, is to install at least the Python version supported by Ansible, e.g. ``lang/python38``, and both meta ports ``lang/python3`` and ``lang/python``.
+Quoting from */usr/ports/lang/python3/pkg-descr*:

 .. code-block:: text